SublimeText/LaTeXTools/README.markdown

 (Historical note: This is no longer relevant in 2016, but just for the record, if you have a pre-2014, old-style settings file, this option will import it).

 **Warning**:  in general, tweaking options can cause breakage.
-For instance, if on Linux you change the default `python2` setting (empty by default) to a non-existent binary, forward and inverse search will stop working.
+For instance, if on Linux you change the default `python` setting (empty by default) to a non-existent binary, forward and inverse search will stop working.
 With great power comes great responsibility!
 If you think you have found a bug, *delete your settings file in the `User` directory, or use the **Reset user settings to default** command before reporting it!* Thanks :-)

 The following options are currently available (defaults in parentheses):